 One fact remains clear.
 This is the seventh cantata of this cycle and in every one Bach actively sought out or set himself stringent, self imposed structural constraints.
 In every case he triumphed over them magnificently, responding anew to the diverse challenges which stimulated his artistic imagination.

 The decision to write four successive arias (following the single recitative, for bass) would have been a direct consequence of the resolution to set each verse unaltered.
-As they stand, these stanzas are an appropriate length for setting either as arias or recitatives.
+As they stand, these stanzas are not necessarily an ideal length for setting either as arias or recitatives.
 Although not a practice he turned to often, Bach applied the same process of adopting unchanged verses in the later chorale cantatas C 117 and C 137 (see part 2, chapter 52 and vol 3, chapter 3).
 The former is a setting of nine verses, three of which are recitatives!

-Certainly the block of four requires contrast and this Bach partially achieves by the variety of voices (bass, tenor, soprano and tenor again---why no alto one wonders?)
+Certainly the block of four arias requires contrast and this Bach partially achieves by the variety of voices (bass, tenor, soprano and tenor again---why no alto one wonders?)
 There is also contrast of mode: major, minor, minor, major.
 And finally there is an abundance of instrumental colouring.

 The instrumental forces are relatively large incorporating a pair each of flutes and oboes d’amore, one horn, strings and continuo (which probably included a bassoon).
 Above the continuo the first aria uses full strings, the second continuo only, the third two oboes and the last flute doubling oboe and strings.
 There is, therefore, a wealth of colour available from what might seem by later practices, quite modest forces.